 Clients would give up after numerous tries.

 Today, I’m happy to say the banks seem to have turned a corner.
 While there are still pockets of discord, on the whole, the banks and mortgage companies appear to be doing a fairly credible job of getting their customers through the process without too much stress.

-The federal modification program is called the Home Affordable Mortgage Program or HAMP.
-In this article, we will look at what HAMP can do, and how it works in a bankruptcy case.
+The federal modification program is called the Home Affordable Mortgage Program (HAMP).
+In this article, we will look at what HAMP can do and how it works in a bankruptcy case.

 If you need new terms or a way to make your home more affordable, you have two choices: refinance or modify.
 A refinance replaces the old loan with a completely new one.
-Usually, a refinance is designed to reduce the interest rate or change less favorable terms, like an adjustable rate, to more favorable terms.
-It can be accomplished by the current lender or a completely new lender.
-It requires that the borrower be creditworthy and that the value of the property has not dropped so that the loan is underwater (the borrower owes more than the property is worth.
+Usually, refinancing is designed to reduce the interest rate or change less favorable terms, like an adjustable rate, to more favorable terms.
+Refinancing can be accomplished by the current lender or a completely new lender.
+It requires that the borrower be creditworthy and that the value of the property has not dropped so that the loan is underwater, which means the borrower owes more than the property is worth.

 A modification changes the terms of the current loan.
 It does not require the same level of creditworthiness that a refinance does, although the borrower does have to show that she will have enough income to make the payments.
 In fact, the loan modification program is designed to help homeowners who have suffered some kind of financial reversal.
-It may be permanent or it may be temporary if there is some reason to suspect that the borrower’s circumstances will change.
+The reversal may be permanent or it may be temporary, if some reason exists to suspect that the borrower’s circumstances will change.
 There is often more flexibility in what a lender may be willing to do to make the loan affordable, but the interest rate will often be higher than the borrower could get in a refinance.

 Can You Still Get a Mortgage Modification During a Bankruptcy Case?